barricklab/LTEE-Ecoli/README.md

 ## LTEE-clone-curated

 Lists of mutations in clonal isolates from the long-term evolution experiment in GenomeDiff format.
-This format is described in the
+This format is described in the *breseq* documentation.

 ## MAE-clone-curated

 Lists of mutations in clonal isolates from the mutation accumulation evolution experiment in GenomeDiff format.
+This format is described in the *breseq* documentation.

 ## summary

-Output of mutation counts, phylogenetic trees, etc. generated from the curated GenomeDiff files using the *breseq* pipeline
+Output of mutation counts, phylogenetic trees, etc. generated from the curated GenomeDiff files.
+Counts in these files reflect removing mutations in repetitive regions (masked files) and/or mutational hotspots adjacent to IS elements (no_IS_adjacent files).

 ## bin